Coconut milk boasts a whole host of nutritional benefits. It’s rich in fiber, vitamins C, E, and multiple B vitamins.

 Well, here’s some good news: freezing coconut milk is a great option!

 That goes for the thin coconut milk you use in drinks or the thicker, canned type you use in cooking.
-The latter has more fat in and is often called coconut cream.
+The latter has more fat in it and is often called coconut cream.

 Whichever type you have, we’ll detail how to freeze them, any changes you can expect, and if it’s the right option for you.